mikemaccana/agave/README.md

  - Agave.js provides additional methods to complement those provided by ES5, rather than functions attached to punctuation.
  - Agave doesn’t require a separate string library.
+ - Agave does not attempt to support IE8 and other ES3 browsers, resulting in a much smaller code base that is free of ES3 shims.

 ## But Adding Methods to Inbuilt Objects is Bad!